 Steel Crochet Hooks

-Steel hooks are typically the smallest crochet hooks and are used in filet crochet or with projects such as doilies or lace patterns.
+Steel hooks are typically the smallest types of crochet hooks and are used in filet crochet or with projects such as doilies or lace patterns.
 These hooks support crochet thread or very fine yarn projects.

 Aluminum, Wood, Plastic, and Acrylic Yarn Hooks